St Joseph's Technical School, Abbotsford: Dark days

 Following the closure of the school a few members of the Christian Brothers from a variety of schools were called to answer abuse allegations.
 These allegations occurred prior to and during a formal Royal Commission into abuse within organisations operated by religious institutions.
 In 2014 St Joseph's in Abbotsford was named as one of the institutions in which abuse is alleged to have occurred or in which an abuser had worked.

 Julian McDonald, in a newsletter published by the Christian Brothers, writes, "For us Christian Brothers, accepting the truth will mean acknowledging that a significant number of us have abused children in our care sexually, emotionally and physically.
 Abuse is, indeed, part of our sinful history."
 Members of the Congregation at a few schools caused much hurt; as McDonald says in way of explaining this, "... far too many [were] ill-equipped and ill-formed..."

-'Far too many were ill-equipped and ill-formed', a monumental understatement minimising the true horror of what occurred to myself my brother and many other boys during our time at St Joseph's in the 1970's(Victims of the Christian Brothers).
+Accounts from former residents of St Joseph's in the 1970s describe staff as inadequately trained and report incidents involving the Christian Brothers during that period.